 - 1. MSME reviews the documents published by NRPB (eligibility criteria, list of required documents and the supplemental application form provided by the project covering environmental, social and procurement requirements under the Project as in annex 1). - a.
-The MSME fills in the supplemental form and submits required documents listed on the website to enterprisesupport@nrpbsxm.org. - b.
-The NRPB is the first point of contact for all applicants and conducts the pre-screening1 of every applicant. - 2.
-For New MSMEs, the OO verifies the business plan. - Applications with incomplete or unsubstantiated business plans will not be reviewed in full. <End of workflow>- - 4.
-The OO conducts the pre-screening by reviewing submitted documents and assisting the MSME with the supplemental application form and advises on procurement guidelines if needed. - a.
+The MSME completes the supplemental form and submits required documents9 listed on the website to enterprisesupport@nrpbsxm.org. - b.
+The NRPB is the first point of contact for all applicants and conducts the pre-screening10 of every applicant. - NRPB will review the package/documents received by applicant and will communicate any missing required documents.
+The applicant will then have 20 business days to submit any pending documents. - 3.
+For New MSMEs11, the OO verifies the business plan including financial projections. - 4.
+Applications with incomplete or unsubstantiated business plans will not be reviewed in full. <End of workflow>- - The OO conducts the pre-screening by reviewing submitted documents and assisting the MSME with the supplemental application form and advises on procurement guidelines if needed. - a.
 The OO pre-screens the application by verifying the eligibility of the client and the procured items and verifies the coherence of the application and that procurement requirements are followed, and environmental and social safeguards are met. - b.
-If MSMEs are categorized as medium or high risk for environmental and social safeguards, an E&S Specialist investigates the MSME's application. - c.
+If MSMEs are categorized as medium or high risk or when there is any doubt pertaining to a rating for environmental and social risks, E&S Specialists further assess the MSME's application. - c.
 If there are issues, the OO will contact the applicant and attempt to resolve the issues. - d.
-An internal covernote is developed by the OO based on the prescreening stage, which outlines the entire eligibility of the package.
-The covernote may include conditions regarding procurement or safeguards and once finalized, is sent to the project manager for approval. - e.
-If the application is declined, the NRPB will inform the applicant and the relevant PFI, the latter for monitoring purposes. <End of workflow>- - 5.
-When the application passes pre-screening and the covernote is approved, the PFI receives confirmation from NRPB to review the application and initiates their credit assessment.2 If at the PFI credit assessment stage there are additions to the application, the application goes back through the pre-screening stage (step 4).
+An internal cover note is developed by the OO based on the prescreening stage, which outlines the entire eligibility of the package.
+The cover note may include conditions regarding procurement or safeguards and once finalized, the cover note is then sent to the project manager for approval.

+If the application is declined, the NRPB will inform the applicant and the relevant PFI, the latter for monitoring purposes. <End of workflow>-

+6. When the application passes pre-screening and the cover note is approved, the PFI receives confirmation from NRPB to review the application and initiates their credit assessment.
+12 The